josephbeuysmum/Dertisch/README.md

 	DTMaitreD
 	// manages the addition and removal of Customers and their relationships with Head Chefs and Waiters
-	// (the maitre D is classically a VIPER routing)
+	// (the maître D is classically a VIPER routing)

 	DTSommelier
 	// provides multi-language support for screen text